CHPGenetics/SCORED/README.md

 # To replace the original data with the refined data
 adata_transcript_refined = adata_transcript.copy()
 adata_transcript_refined.X = refined_matrix
+# No further normalization or scaling is needed
 ```

 ### Advanced tutorial